biocommons/biocommons.github.io/docs/community/index.md

 ## Groups

-!!! info "Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution."
+!!! info "Google Groups are central to Biocommons communications"

+    Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution.

 The following groups are publicly viewable without registration.